 - Each row below the header row represents an event.
-See example:
+For example:

 - When you're done, save the file as a .csv file.
 You can then import the file into Google Calendar using the directions above.

-Only the first two headers in this list are required, the rest are optional.
+Only the first 2 headers in this list are required, the rest are optional.

 Important: The headers must be in English as shown below.
-If any event details have commas (like the location example below), you can include them by using quotation marks around the text
+If any event details have commas (like the location example given), you can include them by using quotation marks around the text.

 The name of the event, required.